kinson2/WeAreDTB/_posts/2024-06-16-june24-newsletter.md

 image: "/images/newsletter-june2024.png"
 ---

 Each month, we’ll feature a member of the collective who will spin for most of the night.
-We’re featuring Sacey BLACKSTAR Robinson on Saturday June 22, our first DTB party of the summer, at Gallery Art Bar at 8:00pm – 1:00am.
+We’re featuring Stacey BLACKSTAR Robinson on Saturday June 22, our first DTB party of the summer, at Gallery Art Bar at 8:00pm – 1:00am.
+A couple of us in the collective will open up for BLACKSTAR, but he's the headliner.
 Join us for a great time and support the bar with drinks, snacks, and tips.

 If you want to become a subscriber, go to [subscribe](https://wearedtb.com/subscribe/) and enter your email address in the box.
 We'll contact you once per month with our upcoming events and appearances.